Talkys/Creeps/README.md

 ## Instalation

-You can build the source with Godot by yourself or you can download the flatpak budle on the releases page and install with: `flatpak install -user <flatpakbundlename>`
+You can build the source with Godot by yourself or you can download the flatpak budle on the releases page and install with: `flatpak install --user <flatpakbundlename>`